harrietdarley/harriet-project/README.md

 - **Skills Icons**: The icons show the user visually each of my skills.

 #### Experience Pages
+- **Experience Boxes**: To present my employment, work experience and education, I have used boxes which include the date, a title and a description.

 #### Contact Page
 - **Form with Submit Button**: Allows the users to contact me by completing the form and submitting their required details.
-They can get in touch to collaborate, employ me or to find out about my code.
-When they click the "Submit button", the form will be submitted through Form Spree and a Thank You message is displayed.
-Their details and message will be emailed to me so I can reply to their email adrdress.
+They can get in touch to collaborate, recruit me or to find out about my code.
+When they click the "Send" button, the form will be submitted through Form Spree and a Thank You message is displayed.
+Their details and message will be emailed to me so I can reply to their email address.
     - **Form Boxes**: Form boxes are required so user must fill out all details.
-- **Social Links**: Users can access my GitHub, Linkedin and Twitter pages by clicking on each of the icons.
+- **Social Links**: When the user clicks on each of the social media icons, my GitHub, Linkedin and Twitter pages will be displayed in another tab.
+- **Footer**: The footer shows that I am the owner of the website.

 ### Features Left to Implement
-- **Dynamic Boxes**:
-- **Contact Form**:
-- **New Projects**:
+- **Dynamic Boxes**: I will make the experience and skills boxes dynamic so I can easily insert content onto the page making the website easier to edit.
+- **Contact Form**: Instead of submitting my form to Formspree's API, I will create my contact form with my own code so it functions how I want it to.
+- **New Projects**: Once I create more websites, I will add a page to my website displaying my other projects.
+- **Return to Top Link** I will add a link in the footer to allow users to return to the top of the page.

 ## Technologies Used
 - [**Abode XD**](https://www.adobe.com/uk/products/xd.html)